snur206/reading-notes/401/class41notes.md

 In non-technical terms, what service does Amazon Polly provide?

+An service that converts text to speech.
+It can help those with visual disability.

 What are the benefits of the Amazon Polly service?

+Offers customers the most natural and human-like text-to-speech voices possible, supports multiple languages and includes a variety of lifelike voices.

 ## Things I want to know more about

+Amazon Polly and Amazon Pinpoint.